Responsive and Optimised WordPress Websites

-The websites we create a mobile responsive, optimised to Google requirements and designed to suit your business branding and content.
+We create a mobile responsive, optimised to Google requirements and designed to suit your business branding and content wordpress websites.

 WP is also pre-optimised for SEO.
 There are always best practices to follow, and there are tools which can be added to WP to enhance SEO, but WP sites are ready for Google right out of the box.